zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/channels/channels.md

 # Subscribing to PeopleSoft Download Channels

 ## Introduction
+Cloud Manager is delivered with channels for PeopleSoft applications, which are available after you complete the installation and configuration.
+An administrator can subscribe to multiple channels and download all necessary PIs (PeopleSoft Update Images) and PRPs (PeopleSoft Release Patchset) that his organization needs.

 **Estimated Lab Time** : Depends upon download speed and number of subscribed channels.
 Around 60 mins for this example.

+### Objectives
+You will be subscribing to the download channels of your choosing for the latest PeopleSoft application updates.

+### Prerequisites
+- Access to the Cloud manager Dashboard

-## Part 1
+## Part 1: Subscribing to a channel

 1. Navigate to Cloud Manager Dashboard -> Repository -> Download Subscriptions.